I am a creator

-Mind your matter (2006 XAKK Records) was played by some of the biggest DJs in the industry, like Armin Van Buuren (“One of my favourite tracks…”) and Markus Schulz.
+Also in 2005 I resurrected XAKK as a digital label to release my own stuff and music from some of my talented friends.
+My track Mind your matter (2006 XAKK) was played by some of the biggest DJs in the industry, like Armin Van Buuren and Markus Schulz.

 My first CD 64 is released independently.
 It sells roughly 500 copies.
 The style is still C64 inspired electronica.
 I start to work freelance as a web designer. www.fogelberg.com is released in Aug 1996.